Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_headers.md

 You can set headers at design time, decorating interfaces or methods with the `Headers` attribute provided by Refit.

-But for now, this attribute approach won't let you:
-- set global/shared headers (other than repeating yourself decorating each interfaces or inheriting from a decorated one)
-- set computed/calculated headers (other than intercepting it on the handler side and changing its value before sending or providing it as a request parameter)
+You definitly can set a global header by decorating an interface, then manage specific scenarios at method level.
+Apizr will apply the closest header value to the request it could find.

+>[!TIP]
+>
+> Please refer to Refit official documentation about header attribute.
+Note that decorating assembly is not available with Headers attribute.

 ### [Registering](#tab/tabid-registering)

 Configuring the headers fluently at register time allows you to set it dynamically (e.g. based on settings).

-Note that setting headers at register time actually set the headers to the HttpClient itslef, where setting it at request time it will be added on sending.
+First, please add the request options parameter to your api methods: ```[RequestOptions] IApizrRequestOptions options```

-You can set headers thanks to this option:
+Now you can set headers thanks to this option:

 ```csharp
 // direct configuration